Learners with dyslexia may:

 You can borrow audio books from your local library or from Calibre and Young Calibre; while Listening Books and Sound Learning offer a cheap subscription service for schools; or you can buy commercial audio books from suppliers such as Audible or iTunes Audiobooks.

 Hamish is in Primary 6 and struggles with all aspects of literacy.
 He uses an iPad and wrote an article that was published in Dyslexia Voice, the newsletter of Dyslexia Scotland, in March 2015.
-You can read the full article at Hamish's Story.
+You can read the full article and key learning points at Hamish's Story on the CALL Scotland website.

 “I find text very difficult so use voice activated technology.
 I can search the web by asking Siri to find websites for me.
 I then use the screen reader to read them out.
 Most websites have a button to remove all the adverts and clutter from the page leaving just the important stuff.
 This makes listening to the websites much easier."